 This course will offer students the opportunity to explore, study, and practice numerous administrative responsibilities associated with work in a medical office.
 The course focuses on career opportunities, professionalism, appointment scheduling, letter composition relevant to the medical office, telephone techniques, records management, banking duties, and the maintenance of a recordkeeping system.
 The major insurance carriers are reviewed as well as such programs as Worker's Compensation, Medicare, Medicaid, CHAMPUS/CHAMPVA.
 Accuracy in procedural and diagnostic coding will be stressed as a way to maximize reimbursement.
 Students will use computerized patient and insurance billing software to produce insurance claims and patient invoices efficiently.
-Prerequisites: ENGL110XM or ENGL110M, AHLT110M, ADMN122M with a grade of "C" or better.
+Prerequisite: AHLT110M